 - in the case of a driver who holds a licence from a country which has been designated in law for licence exchange purposes, the driver should exchange the licence for a British one.

 MOT.
 Cars and motorcycles MUST normally pass an MOT test three years from the date of the first registration and every year after that.
 You MUST NOT drive a motor vehicle without an MOT certificate when it should have one.
 Exceptionally, you may drive to a pre-arranged test appointment or to a garage for repairs required for the test.
 Driving an unroadworthy motor vehicle may invalidate your insurance.
-From November 2012, motor vehicles manufactured before 1960 will be exempted from an MOT requirement, although they can still be submitted for a test voluntarily.
-Owners are still legally required to ensure their vehicle is safe and roadworthy.

 Insurance.
 To use a motor vehicle on the road, you MUST have a valid insurance policy.
 This MUST at least cover you for injury or damage to a third party while using that motor vehicle.
 Before driving any motor vehicle, make sure that it has this cover for your use or that your own insurance provides adequate cover.
 You MUST NOT drive a motor vehicle without insurance.
 Also, be aware that even if a road traffic incident is not your fault, you may still be held liable by insurance companies.